Deltek Acumen Fuse Schedule Diagnostics

 For this example we will select the Fuse Analyst Report.
 When we run this report, Deltek writes the information to an Excel spreadsheet as seen in the final screenshot.
 This multi-tab report allows you to examine your project in great detail and look for areas, or identifies specific activities, that need attention.

-Deltek Acumen Fuse has been able to present a detailed analysis of a Primavera P6 schedule XER in a few simple steps.
+Deltek Acumen Fuse schedule diagnostics has been able to present a detailed analysis of a Primavera P6 schedule XER in a few simple steps.
 This gives you the ability to focus on areas of your schedule that may need attention before submitting that schedule to a government agency or indeed any customer.
 It will help you raise your organization’s standards in scheduling best practice and make sure your customers are always presented with realistic and achievable schedules that will score highly against any industry standards.

 Furthermore, this is just one area of capability offered by Deltek Acumen Fuse.
 This application offers many other features and functions including sophisticated risk management, reporting dashboards, schedule comparisons, forensic analysis and many other features.
 We will be covering further acumen examples in some later articles.